-- 1. Ensure that a Java JDK is installed on the Mac. - 2.
-If you want to test mobile applications on an iOS device, ensure that Xcode is installed on the Mac. - 3.
-Access the information service setup file, SilkTestInformationService<Version>-<Build Number>.pkg. - If you have downloaded the information service setup file while installing Silk Test, open the folder macOS in the Silk Test installation directory, for example C:\Program Files (x86)\Silk - If you have not downloaded the information service setup file while installing Silk Test, you can download the setup file from Micro Focus SupportLine. - 4.
-Copy the file SilkTestInformationService < Version > < Build Number > . pkg to the Mac. - 5.
-Execute SilkTestInformationService<Version>-<Build Number>.pkg to install the information service. - 6.
-Follow the instructions in the installation wizard. - 7.
-When asked for the password, provide the password of the currently signed in Mac user. - 8.
+- 1. Read the information in the topic Prerequisites for Testing with Apple Safari on a Mac in the Silk4NET documentation. - 2.
+Ensure that a Java JDK is installed on the Mac. - 3.
+If you want to test mobile applications on an iOS device, ensure that Xcode is installed on the Mac. - 4.
+Access the information service setup file, SilkTestInformationService<Version>-<Build Number>.pkg. - If you have downloaded the information service setup file while installing Silk Test, open the folder macOS in the Silk Test installation directory, for example C:\Program Files (x86)\Silk \SilkTest. - If you have not downloaded the information service setup file while installing Silk Test, you can download the setup file from Micro Focus SupportLine. - 5.
+Copy the file SilkTestInformationService < Version > < Build Number > . pkg to the Mac. - 6.
+Execute SilkTestInformationService<Version>-<Build Number>.pkg to install the information service. - 7.
+Follow the instructions in the installation wizard. - 8.
+When asked for the password, provide the password of the currently signed in Mac user. - 9.
 When Apple Safari opens and a message box asks whether to trust the SafariDriver, click Trust.

-Note: You can only install the SafariDriver if you are directly logged in to the Mac, and not connected through a remote connection.
+Note: If you want to test against Apple Safari 10 or prior on macOS 10.12 (Sierra) or prior, SafariDriver needs to be installed on the Mac.
+You can only install the SafariDriver if you are directly logged in to the Mac, and not connected through a remote connection.

-- 9. To complete the installation, the installer logs the current Mac user out.
-To verify that the information service was installed correctly, log in to the Mac. - 10.
+- 10. To complete the installation, the installer logs the current Mac user out.
+To verify that the information service was installed correctly, log in to the Mac. - 11.
 If you are installing the information service on a Mac with macOS Mojave (10.14) or later, you might have to enable additional automation permissions for Silk Test after logging in to the Mac.